scherkao31/timing_is_everything/index.md

 - **Discretization by Season**:
   - Grouping data by season rather than individual months was effective, capturing broader influences such as weather and holidays, which have more significant impacts on movie-going behavior than differences between individual months.

-- **Influence of Weather and Holidays**:
-  - Certain genres perform better in specific seasons, likely reflecting the influence of weather conditions and holiday periods on audience behavior.

 - **Need for Further Investigation**:
   - More research is needed to distinguish between the effects of seasonal appeal and strategic release timing by production companies.